maximyudayev/Realtime-ST-GCN/README.md

 - [x] Write data preparation and loading backend for out-of-core big data files.
 - [x] Write a script to leverage [KU Leuven HPC](https://www.vscentrum.be/) infrastructure for the PyTorch workflow in a simple automated process that originates on the local machine.
 - [x] Add support for frame buffered realtime processing.
-- [x] Validate the code.
-- [x] Train the models.
-- [ ] Add support for 2 FIFO latency variants.
+- [ ] Add support for FIFO latency variants.
+- [ ] Add support for file type datasets (equal duration trials).
-- [ ] Quantize the model with the 8-bit dynamic fixed-point technique.
+- [x] Quantize the model with the 8-bit dynamic fixed-point technique.
-- [ ] Compare correct adapted quantized and floating-point models against the original floating-point baseline.
+- [x] Compare quantized and floating-point models.
-- [ ] Write a corrective review article on [Yan et al. (2018)](https://arxiv.org/abs/1801.07455) in NeurIPS, CVPR (origin of ST-GCN), or ICCV.
+- [x] Adapt training for [Distributed Data Parallel](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) for efficient multi-GPU training.
+- [ ] Adapt BN layers to our training trick to emulate learning on larger batches.
+- [ ] Adapt ST-GCN for quantization to enable PTQ and QAT.
+- [ ] Benchmark quantized models.
+- [ ] Add fixed trials to the repo for benchmarking and visualization.
+- [ ] Clear FIFOs of the RT-ST-GCN model after each trial in the [`benchmark`](#benchmarking) routine.
 - [ ] Add ST-GCN eloborate explanatory document to the repository (or link to the preprint article).
-Also clarify why RT ST-GCN can be trained as a Batch model and later just copy the learned parameters over.
+- [ ] Clarify why RT-ST-GCN can be trained as a Batch model and later just copy the learned parameters over.
+- [ ] Explain the training parallelization trick.
+- [ ] Propose a guideline on model type selection.
+- [x] Split the processing infrastructure code from the usecase code as a standalone repository.
+- [ ] Extend the infrastructure to the [Distributed RPC Framework](https://pytorch.org/docs/stable/rpc.html) and [TorchRun](https://pytorch.org/docs/stable/elastic/run.html).

+## Future Directions
+- [ ] Turn processing infrastructure into a microservice endpoint with interface to benchmark external models on proprietary datasets.
+- [ ] Write an article on accuracy improvement after the graph construction fix.
-- [ ] Do design space exploration of the network parameters on the adapted network for software-hardware co-design of an action segmentation hardware accelerator.
+- [ ] Do design space exploration (NAS + Knowledge Distillation) of the network parameters on the adapted network for software-hardware co-design of a hardware accelerator.
-- [ ] Do transfer learning for freezing-of-gait (FOG) prediction.
+- [ ] Compare transfer learning vs. from-scratch learning for the freezing-of-gait (FOG) usecase.

-> **Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition**, Sijie Yan, Yuanjun Xiong and Dahua Lin, AAAI 2018. [[Arxiv Preprint]](https://arxiv.org/abs/1801.07455)
+- [ ] RT-ST-GCN predictions refinement with additional SotA mechanisms (transformers, input-dependent attention, different adjacency matrix modelling, squeeze-excite networks, etc.).
+- [ ] Expanded loss function that minimizes logits between different frames of the same class.
+- [ ] Custom loss function closer related to the [segmental F1](https://arxiv.org/abs/1611.05267) evaluation metric to help improve learning process (e.g. incorporates confidence levels, action durations, temporal shifts and overlap with the ground truth, closeness between classes in latent space).

 ## Directory Tree
 ```